 Monkey escapes crate at San Antonio airport, flees to baggage area

-A monkey drove airport officials bananas Monday after it escaped its crate as cargo was being transported at San Antonio International Airport.
+A monkey drove airport officials bananas Monday after escaping its crate as cargo was being transported at San Antonio International Airport.

-The animal was flown in on an American Airlines flight from Chicago's O'Hare International Airport.
+The animal was being transported to a sanctuary from Brown University on an American Airlines flight from Chicago's O'Hare International Airport.

+WATCH: PASSENGER ARRESTED FOR STORMING TARMAC, TRYING TO FORCE OPEN PLANE DOOR

 "A monkey that was en route to a local animal sanctuary and refuge in the San Antonio-area inadvertently became free of his cage," the airline said in a statement provided to Fox 25.